-These policies provide coverage for common risks of carpet cleaning businesses.
+These insurance policies cover the most common risks of carpet cleaning.

-General liability insurance protects carpet cleaning businesses against basic risks, such as accidental damage to customer property during a cleaning.
+A general liability insurance policy protects carpet cleaning businesses against basic third-party risks, such as accidental damage to customer property.

 Most states require workers' comp for carpet cleaning businesses that have employees.
 It also protects sole proprietors from work-related medical bills that health insurance might deny.

 This policy covers financial losses from accidents involving your carpet cleaning van or other vehicle.
 Each state has its own requirements for auto liability coverage.

 A business owner's policy, or BOP, is a cost-effective way for carpet cleaning businesses to buy general liability coverage and commercial property insurance together.